Angele91/untitled/src/plan/current state.md

 - [ ] Feature: Improve the settings page with predefined options
 - [ ] Feature: Add a loading spinner when the book is loading.
 - [ ] Feature: In-book linking
+- [x] Bug: White text on mobile book card.
+- [x] Bug: Strange overflow in the main page.
+- [x] Bug: Wonky behavior when enabling dark mode and eye saver mode at the same time.
 - [x] Bug: Clicking a chapter in the chapter list does not navigate to the chapter.
 - [x] Bug: Prevent smooth scrolling when the book is opened.